nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. Make sure you are inside **Self Reflection** feature by enter `reflect` command after the launch of the program
 2. Test case: `get`<br>
-   Expected output: get a set of 5 random introspective questions<br>
+   Expected output: Get a set of 5 random introspective questions<br>
    Example:

 ```